April 11, 2005

 Keep in mind that our strategy isn't to forecast future market conditions, but to align our investment position with prevailing ones.
 I have absolutely no attachment to a favorable or unfavorable market outlook, and the current change in conditions should not be confused with a "call" on future market direction.
 It's not out of the question that the quality of market action could improve enough to signal a fresh willingness of investors to accept risk, and of course we would respond by establishing a greater exposure to market fluctuations on that evidence.
 But here and now, the quality of market action is not consistent with what we normally observe in a robust investment environment.

-When the Strategic Growth Fund is fully hedged, its returns are driven by the difference in performance between the diversified portfolio of stocks owned by the Fund, and the returns on the indices we use to hedge (primarily the S&P 100 and Russell 2000 indices).
+When the Strategic Growth Fund is fully hedged (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), its returns are driven by the difference in performance between the diversified portfolio of stocks owned by the Fund, and the returns on the indices we use to hedge (primarily the S&P 100 and Russell 2000 indices).
 This performance spread has accounted for much of the Fund's total return since inception, the remainder (as well as the Fund's muted volatility) being attributable to hedging and the selective exposure to market risk that the Fund has accepted from time to time.
-A fully hedged stance implies that the value of stocks held by the Fund is matched with an offsetting (interest bearing) short position in the major indices of approximately equal size, so that the “beta” of the Fund (the expected impact of market fluctuations on the value of the Fund) is shut down as much as possible.
+A fully hedged stance implies that the value of stocks held by the Fund is matched with an offsetting (interest bearing) short position in the major indices of approximately equal size, so that the "beta" of the Fund (the expected impact of market fluctuations on the value of the Fund) is shut down as much as possible.
 The dollar value of our shorts never materially exceeds our long holdings.

 Whatever can go wrong ...

 In simplest terms, an unfavorable Market Climate means that stocks are richly priced, and investors have become skittish toward market risk, as evidenced by the quality of market action (or lack thereof).